rombrew/phobia/doc/MotorTuning.md

 ## Current loop

 You can limit phase current.
 It is the main tool not to burn the motor.
-This is global restriction applicable to all modes of operation.
+This is global restriction applicable to all closed loop modes of operation.
 You also should set reverse limit for negative Q-axis current.

 	# reg pm.i_maximal <amp>
 	# reg pm.i_reverse <amp>